Brownian Motion in the Hilbert Space of Quantum States along with the Ricci Flow and Stochastically Emergent Einstein-Hilbert Action: Formulating a Well-Defined Feynman Path-Integral Measure for Quantum Fields in the Presence of Gravity: Abstract

 \section{Abstract}

-\textbf{Abstract\textbf{:}} This is the second paper of a series of researches (that commenced with \cite{varshovi1} and is followed by \cite{varshovi2}) that aims to interpret the gravitational effects of nature within some consistent stochastic fractal-based (intrinsically conformal) path-integral formulation.
-In the present work, the Wiener stochastic process is employed to study the Brownian motion of fractal functions on a closed Riemannian manifold with dynamical geometry due to the Ricci flow.
-It has been shown that the Wiener measure automatically leads to the Einstein-Hilbert action and the path-integral formulation of scalar quantum field theory at the first local approximation.
-This would be interpreted as the more fundamental formulation of quantum field theory in presence of gravity.
-However, we establish that the emergence of Einstein-Hilbert action is independent of the matter field interactions and is a merely entropic effect stemming from the nature of the Ricci flow.
-We also extract an explicit formula for the cosmological constant in terms of the Ricci flow and Hamilton's theorem for 3-manifold.
+\textbf{Abstract\textbf{:}} In this paper, we aim to interpret the background gravitational effects appearing in quantum field theory on curved space-time by studying the Brownian motion of quantum states along with the Hamilton-Perelman Ricci flow.
+It has been shown that the Wiener measure automatically contains the Einstein-Hilbert action and the path-integral formulation of the scalar quantum field theory on curved space-time at the first order of local approximations.
+This provides a well-defined formulation of the path-integral measure for quantum field theory in the presence of gravity.
+However, we establish that the emergence of Einstein-Hilbert action is independent of the matter field interactions and is a merely entropic/geometric effect stemming from the nature of the Ricci flow of the universe geometry.
+We also extract an explicit formula for the cosmological constant in terms of the Ricci flow and Hamilton's theorem for 3-manifolds.
 Then, we discuss the cosmological features of the FLRW solution in $\Lambda$CDM Model via the derived equations of the Ricci flow.
 We also argue the correlation between our formulations and the entropic aspects of gravity.
-Finally, we establish some theoretical evidence that proves that the second law of thermodynamics is the basic source of and more fundamental than gravity. \\
+Finally, we provide some theoretical evidence that proves the second law of thermodynamics is the basic source of gravity and probably a more fundamental concept. \\